pages-themes/minimal/pages/guidelines/architecture.md

 ### Examples

-Architecture of the published disease maps varies from a signle map in PD or AF to multi-layered hierarchically-organisded structures with maltiple separate diagrams in a layer.
+The architecture of the published disease maps varies from a signle map in PD or AF to multi-layered hierarchically-organisded structures with maltiple separate diagrams in a layer.

 ![](../images/guidelines/7maps.png)
 **Figure 6.** Examples of map architecture of the published resources.